 This can cause grief for victims’ families and frustration for investigators.
 Some of whom retire without being able to answer the question.
 Who did it?
 A citizen’s violent demise that happened on their watch.

 November 1900, an anonymous person informed the city health Inspector-Doctor that the Gibson stepdaughter was suffering from smallpox.
-When the Dr. went to the Gibson house to investigate, he found the three year old dying, but not of smallpox.
-Instead of a contagious disease a fatal case of sever child abuse was located.
-This Shade of blue is about the investigation, manhunt and trial of a child killer.
+When the Dr. went to the Gibson house to investigate, he found the three-year-old dying, but not of smallpox.
+Instead of a contagious disease, a fatal case of severe child abuse was located.
+This Shade of blue is about the investigation, manhunt, and trial of a child killer.

 Episode to air Saturday 9-31-19 at 7:00 pm